CCRP-Adaptation/WaterBalance/README.md

 # WaterBalance
 R package for implementing Dave Thoma's water balance spreadsheet model

-# WaterBalance
-R package for implementing Dave Thoma's water balance spreadsheet model

-TO REINSTALL WATERBALANCE PACKAGE AFTER R IS UPDATED USING THE COPY-PASTE METHOD
+#TO REINSTALL WATERBALANCE PACKAGE AFTER R IS UPDATED USING THE COPY-PASTE METHOD

 * These instructions pertain to R updates in which the WaterBalance package is copied from the previous version's win-library folder and pasted into the current version's win-library folder.